sunil-reddy-630/Vegetable_Inventory_Management/README.md

-# Vegetable_Inventory_Management# Vegetable Inventory Management System
+# Vegetable Inventory Management System

 This is a simple vegetable inventory management system implemented in Python.
 It allows the owner to manage the inventory and users to purchase items from the inventory.